 The Japanese regulatory sandbox was introduced in June 2018.
-The regulatory sandbox can be used by both the Japanese people and overseas companies.
-It enables companies to apply and receive approval for innovative and new projects not yet covered by current regulations without having to amend such existing regulations.
-Approved projects may not be carried out as a business but rather as a proof of concept or demonstration under certain conditions, including limitations on the number of participants and length of operations.
-There are no restrictions with regard to which business sectors can benefit from the sandbox.
+The regulatory sandbox can be used by both Japan residents and overseas companies.
+It enables companies to apply and receive approval for innovative and new projects and services that are not yet contemplated under current regulations without the need for amendment of existing regulations.
+Approved projects may not be carried out as a business but rather as a proof of concept or demonstration under certain conditions, including limitations on the number of participants and duration of operations.
+There are no limitations on the business sectors that can benefit from the sandbox.